 The subject of race and policing has been a salient one with 2013 marking two decades since the murder of black teenager, Stephen Lawrence.
-The MacPherson inquiry which was established to scrutinise the Metropolitan Police Service's investigation into Lawrence's murder, produced a critical report in 1999 accusing the MPS of "institutional racism" and advanced 49 recommendations to improve policing and the impact on racial minorities.
+The MacPherson Inquiry, which was established to scrutinise the Metropolitan Police Service's investigation into Lawrence's murder, produced a critical report in 1999 accusing the MPS of "institutional racism" and advanced 49 recommendations to improve policing and its impact on racial minorities.

 The MacPherson report found that ethnic minorities were "over policed . . . and under protected" with encounters between race groups and police forces influenced by the high incidence of stop and search.
-The MacPherson report proposed as a priority measures to "increase trust and confidence in policing among minority ethnic communities" through policy directives regulating the use of stop and search procedures and improvements in the recruitment and retention of ethnic minority officers in the police force.83
+The MacPherson report proposed as a priority measures to "increase trust and confidence in policing among minority ethnic communities" through policy directives regulating the use of stop and search procedures and improvements in the recruitment and retention of ethnic minority officers in the police force.88

 Stop and search powers have been a recurring factor in analyses of race and policing and the effects of police powers on ethnic minority experiences of the criminal justice system.
-Stop and search is mandated under the Police and Criminal Evidence Act 1984 (PACE), section 60 of the Criminal Justice and Public Order Act 1994, and section 44 of the Terrorism Act 2000, later abrogated and replaced with section 47A.
-Schedule 7 of the Terrorism Act 2000 also permits the use of stop and search powers varying from section 44 and subsequently section 47A by allowing the exercise of the power without requiring "reasonable suspicion".
+Stop and search is mandated under the Police and Criminal Evidence Act 1984 (PACE), Section 60 of the Criminal Justice and Public Order Act 1994, and Section 44 of the Terrorism Act 2000, later abrogated and replaced with Section 47A.
+Schedule 7 of the Terrorism Act 2000 also permits the use of stop and search powers varying from Section 44 and subsequently Section 47A by allowing the exercise of the power without requiring "reasonable suspicion".

-Ethnic minorities are now more likely to disproportionately stopped and searched than at the time of the MacPherson report with the ratio of black to white stops increasing from 5 to 1 in 1999 to 8 to 1 in 2002.
-A Figures published by the Equalities and Human Rights Commission in separate reports in 2010, 2012 and 2013 found that the ratios have steadily increased demonstrating a growth in the degree of disproportionality.
+Ethnic minorities are now more likely to be disproportionately stopped and searched than at the time of the MacPherson report with the ratio of black to white stops increasing from 5 to 1 in 1999 to 8 to 1 in 2002.
+Figures published by the Equalities and Human Rights Commission in separate reports in 2010, 2012 and 2013 found that the ratios have steadily increased demonstrating a growth in the degree of disproportionality.
 In its 2010 'Stop and Think!' report, the EHRC found that Black people were at least six times as likely to be stopped and searched as a White person and an Asian almost twice as likely to be stopped and searched.
+The EHRC's 2012 findings further validated the prevalence of disproportionality demonstrating that between April 2008 and March 2011, Black people experienced the highest rate of stop and search in each of the years assessed.
+In 2013, the EHRC